PULPIT TODAY SERMONS

 I have always been lured by tropical trees whose fronds sway and wave in the wind.

 This same principle applies to people.
 Where there is no evidence of Christ’s loveliness—no leaves of love, joy, affection, mercy, or compassion—there is no real life.
 God created you to tower in the world with the colorful, living adornment of Christ.
-That means you are to be lovely—even striking and magnificent!
+God designed you to be striking and magnificent objects of his glory!
 Do you perceive yourself like that?
 You can!
-This is what can happen when you get rooted in the soil of God’s Word—you become radiant figures of righteousness.
+This is what can happen when you are rooted in the soil of God’s Word and watered by his Spirit—you become radiant figures of righteousness!

-(Example) There is a reason people value beauty.
-It is because God created humans to value it instinctively!
+(Example) There is a reason beauty is highly valued.
+It is because beauty is instinctively loved by all people.
 For example: In the late 1800s, Western Europeans began what is now called Aestheticism.
 The core philosophy of the aesthetics enshrined beauty as the center of life.
 They taught that it should be evident in architecture, interior decoration, the arts, and personal appearance.
-Some reverenced beauty to where they worshiped it and viewed it as the meaning of life.
+Some reverenced beauty to where they worshiped it and viewed it as the very meaning of life.

 You and I know that beauty is important, but we certainly aren’t going to worship it!
 So, the question we as Christians have is this: How does the Bible appraise beauty?
 Well, let’s consider what the wisest man of history said about it in Ecclesiastes 3:11.